High School Orchestral Institute

 Woodwind, brass, and percussion students also participate in the Brevard Symphonic Winds under the baton of Kraig Alan Williams.
 The BSW commences its season with the traditional Patriotic Pops concert on July 4, always one of the Music Center's most popular events.
 The Symphonic Winds feature performances of advanced repertoire not typically available to high school ensembles.

 Additional features of BMC's High School program include technique and orchestral repertoire classes, auxiliary instrument classes, and mock auditions / audition preparation classes.
-Woodwind students may also participate in reed-making seminars.
+Woodwind students will also participate in reed-making seminars.
 Additional features of BMC's High School Brass / Percussion program include participation in "Just Brass," a concert that brings together all BMC brass players on campus, and participation in "Supersonic," the annual percussion concert that includes all BMC percussion faculty and students.

-Note: Saxophonists apply directly to the Saxophone Institute.
+Notes: Saxophonists apply directly to the Saxophone Institute.
+Brass players can also apply to our one-week Low Brass Seminar

 Tuition and Payment Schedule

-A non-refundable enrollment fee of $950 is due within 2 weeks of acceptance and applies toward the cost of tuition.
+A non-refundable enrollment fee of $950 is due within 10 days of acceptance and applies toward the cost of tuition.
 The remaining tuition balance is due by May 15.

-Arrival is on Friday, June 23, with check-in between 10:00am-5:00pm.
+Arrival is on Friday, June 21, 2024 with check-in between noon-5:00pm.

 Refunds